m-mackie/tidyklean/README.md

 - Add **JavaScript functionality** to create interactive features.
 - Improve the **SEO** of the page with proper meta tags.
 - Expand the **product features** section with additional content and images.
+- Add in the product page, check out page, and confirmation page
+- Make the site fully responsive

 ---